pwall567/json-kotlin/README.md

 supply a lambda with the signature `(JSONValue?) -> Any?`.
 `JSONValue` is the interface implemented by each node in the `jsonutil` library (see below).

+Both `toJSON` and `fromJSON` may be specified repeatedly in the same `JSONConfig` to cover multiple classes.

 ## Mixed Kotlin and Java

 If you need to serialize or deserialize a Kotlin class from Java, the `JSONJava` class provides this capability while